Chr1570ph3/CryptoFragments/docs/en/architecture.md

 - `shamir-mnemonic`: Implements Shamir's Secret Sharing.
 - `cryptography`: Provides symmetric encryption and decryption.
 - `unittest`: Unit testing for core functions.
+- `pillow` : Used to open and handle QR code image files for decoding.
+- `pyzbar` : Used to extract encoded data from QR code images.
+- `qrcode` : Used to create QR code images that store encrypted shares and keys.